Offline Imitation of Badminton Player Behavior via Experiential Contexts and Brownian Motion: Methodology

 We concatenate the centroid of the context space $\bar{z}_{ctx}$ and state embedding $x_{t}^{p}$ and use a linear layer as the context selector $CTX$ to select the player context $z_{ctx}$ as the agent's intent:

-As mentioned in Section \ref{Method:overview}, there are two processes in ECS: (i) For the $t$-th step in a rally, the player process selects the player context $z_{ctx}$ in the context space constructed based on the experiences; and (ii) The target process utilizes the same context encoder $q$ to encode the correct action sequence of $\widetilde{\tau}_{t}^{p}$ to obtain the target context $\widetilde{z}_{ctx}$:
+There are two processes in ECS: (i) For the $t$-th step in a rally, the player process selects the player context $z_{ctx}$ in the context space constructed based on the experiences; and (ii) The target process utilizes the same context encoder $q$ to encode the correct action sequence of $\widetilde{\tau}_{t}^{p}$ to obtain the target context $\widetilde{z}_{ctx}$:

 Since the goal of the player process is to produce outputs that are close to the target process, the goal of the context selector is to select a player context that is close to the target context.